mattermost/mattermost-plugin-playbooks/docs/telemetry.md

 - `serverVersion`: Version of the server the plugin is running on.
 - `pluginVersion`: Version of the plugin.
 - `eventTimeStamp`: Timestamp indicating when the event was queued to send to the server.
-- `event integrations`: Unused field.
-It always contains the value `null`.

 For more information about telemetry, see [Mattermost Telemetry](https://docs.mattermost.com/administration/telemetry.html).